‘Despite years of trying, I’m not able to speak fluently in English.’

 The content should be useful.
 For example, if you’re a working professional, you could pick the content from your industry.
 TED talks are an option for anyone.
 Don’t go for entertainment just to keep your interest alive.
 Why not kill two birds with a stone – improve your English and learn something useful.

-Listening to songs is not a good option because if you’re like most you won’t be able to understand most of it (rule # 1).
+Listening to songs is not a good option because if you’re like most you won’t understand most of it (see rule # 1).
 Moreover, songs aren’t close to real conversations, because they typically exaggerate many words, which is markedly different from what happens in a regular conversation.

 Unless you want to work with American people in future, don’t feel compelled to watch American programs or movies.
 (However, if you’re comfortable watching them, then it’s a different thing.)
 Same applies to other accents.